FabLabUTFSM/WoodPulp-Filter---COVID-19/README.md

 <img src="images/M_2.jpg"  width="400" >
 (Models M_1 correspond to the iteration)

-#### Recipe
+#### Formula

-We used the following ingredients for the first test:
+We used the following foormula for the first test:

-- Pulverized wood pulp: 11.3 grams
+- Pulverized unbleached wood pulp: 11.3 grams

 It has to have the following texture: